danielortiz1982/Form-Generator/README.md

     FG.FormGenerator.newForm(Data)

 ## Demo Usage
-> Once you have cloned the Form Generator repo into your project navigate to the Demo directory to see a working example.
+> Once you have cloned the Form Generator repo into your project, navigate to the Demo directory to see a working example.

 ## Install Demo Dependencies